ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var id = id_example;  // string | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). var xSessionToken = xSessionToken_example;  // string | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) var cookie = cookie_example;  // string | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
+            var id = "id_example";  // string | ID is the Settings Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/settings?flow=abcde`). var xSessionToken = "xSessionToken_example";  // string | The Session Token  When using the SDK in an app without a browser, please include the session token here. (optional) var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here.
 You only need to do this for browser- based flows. (optional)

             try
             {